tysian/gulp-kit/README.md

 ---
 Previous commits had a php server functionality.
-I've decided to get rid of it, just to make it simplier it's just.
-And remember, its just simple gulp starter, so it wont work as good as for example gatsby builder.
+I've decided to get rid of it, just to make it simplier it's just simple gulp starter, so it wont work as good as for example gatsby builder.